 The performance of disaster management is at stake when demand for protection and resources to cope and attain this protection are at a mismatch.
 Our model has shown that change can lead to such a mismatch on different levels.
 This becomes evident in our study region where we can observe a coincidence of change particularly in two dimensions: demographic change, leading to a decline in the number of disaster management organizations at hand, and climatic change, leading to an increase in flood frequency.
 Throughout all analyses demographic change has emerged as the factor with the strongest influence on the performance.
-In other words, under a "loss in DMOs scenario", the performance that is expected from disaster management may no longer be guaranteed and even well-established and tested routines might then fall short.
-Therefore, disaster management performance depends strongly on the differences in the demographic development, as well as in the flood characteristics due to geographical conditions.
-Though we only compared two geographic settings that are examples for lowland and downstream regions, our parameter variation (e.g., the variation of the lead time threshold) allows us to draw implications beyond the two case sites (see Table 3).
-While performance is likely to be ensured in urban and downstream regions (with lead times of often more than 24 h), performance could be at risk in rural, upstream regions where lead times are short (12-24 h, or even shorter) and population shrinkage leads to a decline in DMO numbers.
-However, shrinkage does not necessarily lead to a reduction of exposure to flood risk, as areas of demolition rarely overlap with flood-prone areas.
-Also, the capacity to cope with and adapt to flood risk is very much restricted for communities in rural areas, due to both limited financial means and a loss of public services, which renders them highly vulnerable with respect to flood risk.
-Deficiencies in manpower can partly be substituted with technological advances such as better information availability or increased transportation capacity.
-Therefore, especially in regions where disaster management performance is at risk, a focus should be put, for example, on efficient communication and coordination strategies as a possibility for a transformation that could enhance the resilience of disaster management on the long term.
-If we link these results back to our case study area of Saxony, a combination of short lead times and more rural areas can be found, for example, in the upstream area of the Mulde river.
-A more in-depth analysis of disaster management performance, its drivers and possible improvement options should therefore focus on this region.
+In other words, under a "loss in DMOs scenario", the performance that is expected

-Despite the individuality of the spatial structure of the different study regions, the model results indicate strong robustness and therefore a certain transferability of the qualitative findings to other regions of the same type.
-The reason is that the spatial processes (here: transport) are averaging out the effects of small-scale spatial heterogeneities, which is a well-known effect from spatial systems dynamics (Fahse et al., 1998; Frank and Wissel, 2002; Banitz et al., 2016).
-In consequence, rules of thumb for management can be derived (Frank, 2004).
-Even though further analysis would be needed to provide reliable heuristics, one such rule could be that securing the availability of members should be a top priority to ensure operational readiness of disaster management.
-A second rule could stem from the interchangeability of information access and transportation capacity, i.e., that better information access can compensate for lower transportation capacity.
+- 15 from disaster management may no longer be guaranteed and even well established and tested routines might then fall short.
+Therefore, disaster management performance depends strongly on the differences in the demographic development, as well as in the flood characteristics due to geographical conditions, as described in Table 3: While performance is likely to be ensured in urban and downstream regions, performance is at risk in rural, upstream regions where lead times are short and population shrinkage leads to a decline in DMO numbers.
+Deficiencies in manpower can only partly be substituted with - 20 technological advances such as better information availability or increased transportation capacity.
+If we link these results back to our case study area of Saxony, a combination of short lead times and more rural areas can be found e.g. in the upstream area of the Mulde river.
+A more in-depth analysis of disaster management performance, its drivers and possible improvement options should therefore focus on this region. - Despite the individuality of the spatial structure of the different study regions, the model results indicate strong robustness and therefore a certain transferability of the qualitative findings to other regions of the same type.
+The reason is that the spatial processes (here: transport) are averaging out the effects of small-scale spatial heterogeneities that is a well-known effect from spatial systems dynamics (Fahse et al. 1998; Frank and Wissel 2002; Banitz et al. 2016) .
+In consequence, rules of thumb for management can be derived (Frank 2004).